 In September, 2010, KNLT purchased 82 acres along Little Rock Creek in McCreary County.
 The property is important because it is bordered by the Daniel Boone National Forest on three sides and contains important habitat for Blackside dace, a federally endangered species, is a small fish about the size of a minnow which requires very clean water for survival.
 The US Fish and Wildlife Service requested KNLT’s assistance in this purchase.

-This 966-acre property is located on the south side of Pine Mountain in Harlan County, Kentucky.
-Although completely forested and an important part of the Pine Mountain Wildlands Corridor, much of the property had been heavily logged and requires active forest management to help restore it.
-This preserve is being used as a sustainable forestry demonstration project and is enrolled in MACED’s Forest Opportunities Initiative carbon project.
-The property also harbors unique wetland features, flowering American chestnut trees, and distinctive orchid sites.
+This 1948-acre property is located on the south side of Pine Mountain in Harlan County, Kentucky.
+This preserve is completely forested and an important part of the Pine Mountain Wildlands Corridor that harbors unique wetland features, flowering American chestnut trees, and distinctive orchid sites.

 KNLT is partnering with Fort Knox to purchase and accept donations of conservation easements in the one mile buffer zone around the army post as part of the U.S. Department of Defense's Army Compatible Use Buffer Program (ACUB).
 KNLT is particularly interested in preserving the large forest blocks and wildlife migratory corridor from Bernheim to Fort Knox.
 KNLT now holds two conservation easements in this area totaling ~308 acres, both easements are mostly forested.
 KNLT is working closely with Bernheim in this endeavor.